ALABAMA PERSONAL INJURY LAWYER

 For example, you may have been walking through a store when you slipped and fell because of a spilled soda.
 There was no sign, but you were texting while you were walking.
 If the defendant uses this defense, it’s very likely that you’ll lose your chance at compensation, making it essential to work with a personal injury attorney who can prove that you didn’t share in the blame.

-I feel fine, do I need to go to the hospital after my accident?
+I feel fine, so do I need to go to the hospital after my accident?

 There are many types of injuries that aren’t readily noticeable after an accident.
 To ensure that you aren’t bleeding internally or suffering from critical brain damage, you should be examined by a medical professional, whether it be your primary care physician or the emergency medical technician (EMT) at the scene of the accident.